shan-shaji/dart-cli-helpers/README.md

 Parses raw command-line arguments into a set of options and values.
 This library supports GNU and POSIX style options, and it works in both server-side and client-side apps.

+## [cli_util][cli_util]

+In particular, cli_util provides a simple, standardized way to get the current SDK directory.
+Useful, especially, when building client applications that interact with the Dart SDK

 [very_good_cli]: https://pub.dev/packages/very_good_cli